 The Winterization Kit is near the water pump.
-See water pump access locations and drain valve locations in Section 8.
+See Water Pump Access Locations in Section 8.
+For drain valve locations see Drain Valve Locations in this section.

-- 1. Reconnect all lines and showerheads that were disconnected in the previous steps. - Close all the drain valves. - 3.
-Open the sink and shower drains if they are closed. - Open all the faucets, including the showerhead faucet handle and, if equipped, the external showerhead.
+- 1. Reconnect all lines and showerheads that were disconnected in the previous steps. - 2.
+Close all the drain valves. - 3.
+Open the sink and shower drains if they are closed. - 4.
+Open all the faucets, including the showerhead faucet handle and, if equipped, the external showerhead.